wysaid/vscode-starlight-generator/README.md

 }
 ```

-Press "ctlr+cmd+alt+l" to trigger Starlight-Generator with current active file/folder.
+Press "ctlr+cmd+alt+l" to trigger Starlight-Generator with currently active file/folder.

 ## Context Menu

-Just right clicking on the file explorer or the current opened file in the editor.
+Just right clicking on the file explorer or the currently opened file in the editor.

 ![](images/scr_shot_context_menu.png)